BetonQuest/BetonQuest/docs/10-Compatibility.md

 ### Paste schematic event: `paste`

 This event will paste a schematic at the given location.
 The first argument is a location and the second one is the name of schematic file.
 The file must be located in `WorldEdit/schematics` and have a name like `some_building.schematic`.
+An optional `noair` can be added to paste ignoring air blocks.

-**Example**: `paste 100;200;300;world some_building`
+**Example**: `paste 100;200;300;world some_building noair`

 ## [EffectLib](http://dev.bukkit.org/bukkit-plugins/effectlib/)